When you think about the causes of obesity – Do you take into consideration the effect of culture? Let’s take a look at this “culture of obesity”!

 The combing cultural factors indicated above seem to indicate a “modern” approach to eating.
 Instead of taking time cooking and enjoying food, it’s something we do simply to survive.
 Or to indulge.
 There’s not a healthy middle ground.

-And then getting barraged with advertisements that target this cultural shift, makes it appear as a “normal” thing.
+And then getting barraged with advertisements that target this cultural shift makes it appear as a “normal” thing.

-But being overweight and obese is anything but normal, it’s an incredible drain on societal health and resources.
+But being overweight and obese is anything but normal.
+It’s an incredible drain on societal health and resources.

-The Genetic Topic
+The Genetic Rebuttal

 As with any discussion on obesity, genetics gets thrown around often.
 However, most evidence points to it not being a huge factor.